Labor Pains

 Birthpedia

 by Justine Tullier Birth and babies do not come with instructions, and one could argue that they don’t need to nor should they.
-After all, our great great grandmothers and beyond did perfectly well without them, and we can see how, over the years, instruction and industrialized birth have done a major disservice to …
+After all, our great great grandmothers and beyond did perfectly well without them, and we can see how, over the years, instruction and industrialized birth have done a major disservice to both …

 Read more…